(Updated July 2023)

 Since 2004, Global Leadership Adventures has offered programs abroad for teens and high schoolers combining community service with experiential learning and adventure.
 With an emphasis on safety – outlined in GLA’s five-point safety system – this organization sends thousands of travelers worldwide each year on projects ranging from public health to community development, and beyond.
 And as a leader in youth development, Global Leadership Adventures’ co-founder was recognized by President Obama for making a positive impact in Africa.
 Global Leadership Adventures has several different programs open right now for volunteering in Costa Rica, including Spanish immersion, environmental conservation, teaching, and more.

-One of GLA’s many travel opportunities to volunteer in Costa Rica invites you to learn about coastal sustainable development, work with an NGO to help with a beach cleanup and using GIS technology to map waste management, and educate the community about recycling and pollution.
-This trip takes you to the Whale Bay marine park, where you’ll connect with community leaders to learn about the park’s history and its work to promote sustainable tourism – and when you’re not volunteering, you’ll have the chance to go zip-lining, surfing, hiking, and much more during your stay in Costa Rica.
-This 14-day program has a tuition of $3,499 and is perfect for a summer break – click here to learn more.
+One of GLA’s many travel opportunities to volunteer in Costa Rica invites you to live in a coastal beachside village to learn about coastal sustainable development and promote awareness, to help with beach cleanups, and many different community beautification projects.
+You will get to connect with community leaders and locals to learn about local life while learning to promote sustainable tourism.
+When you’re not volunteering, you’ll have the chance to go zip-lining, surfing, hiking, and much more during your stay in Costa Rica.

 Founded in 1998, Global Vision International (GVI) offers a wide variety of meaningful volunteer and intern abroad programs worldwide.
 More than 24,000 volunteers have traveled with GVI to Africa, Asia, Latin America, and beyond to provide hands-on support for communities in need.
 By volunteering with GVI, you know you’ll make a difference: this award-winning organization partners with NGOs both large and small to provide local solutions to local needs, with help from volunteers like you.

-Right now, GVI is offering several volunteer abroad placements in Costa Rica for travelers of all ages.
+GVI offers several volunteer abroad placements in Costa Rica for travelers of all ages.
 For some of our younger volunteers, GVI’s Under 18’s Volunteer and Adventure Experience in Costa Rica is a great way for high schoolers to get involved with community service and explore a different culture.
-This multi-focus program will have you helping out with construction projects in Quepos, embarking on adventure tours and cultural excursions, and living in the beautiful community of Manuel Antonio.
+This multi-focus program will have you helping out with construction projects in Cartago, Central Valley region of Costa Rica, embarking on adventure tours and cultural excursions.
 In addition to your volunteer experience, you’ll take surfing lessons, hike through a national park, go white water rafting, and much more.

 With a strong focus on safety alongside adventure, GVI provides trained, world-class leaders throughout the entire trip.
-This two- to four-week program starts from $2,990 with other trip add-ons available; your trip fee covers pre-departure support and discounted services, 24-hour emergency phone, airport pickup, long-term experienced staff support, safe and basic accommodations, meals, orientation and training, project equipment and materials, adventure and cultural activities, and more.
 Click here to learn more about GVI’s teen volunteer adventure in Costa Rica.

-If you’re passionate about wildlife and environmental protection, GVI offers a Wildlife Expedition where you can gain hands-on experience in marine and rainforest conservation in Tortuguero National Park on the Caribbean coast.
+If you’re passionate about wildlife and environmental protection, GVI offers a Wildlife Expedition where you can gain hands-on experience in rainforest conservation in Kekoldi Indigenous Reserve on Costa Rica’s Caribbean coast.
 Through this program, you’ll work alongside researchers and fellow volunteers on the long-term management and conservation of Costa Rica’s rainforest.
 During your stay, you’ll research native species such as jaguars, aquatic birds, and sea turtles, and you’ll learn about the country’s ecosystem while gaining practical skills and knowledge about environmental conservation through guided field experience.
 A few skills you’ll pick up by volunteering in Costa Rica include survey techniques, setting up and checking camera traps, and tracking animals.
 This is an excellent opportunity for volunteers interested in pursuing a career in marine biology, conservation, or related fields – you’re invited to stay four to 24 weeks to gain the most from your experience and to make the greatest impact: volunteers like you have provided key data to the Costa Rican government to make important conservation decisions and ensure the biodiversity of the rainforest.
-Placement starts from $2,920 for your first four weeks in Costa Rica, and you’ll be housed on the research base with your expedition team.
 To learn more about GVI’s wildlife expedition, click here.

 What Volunteers Say